QuickBooks Blog

 How is Owner’s Draw Taxed?

-The Owner’s Draws are not taxable on the business income.
-Rather, these are taxable as the income on the owners’ income tax returns.
+The owner’s draws are not taxable on the business income, rather, these are taxable as income on the owners’ income tax returns.

 If you are a sole proprietor, your draws are considered personal income and are taxed on your income tax return.
-Likewise, some countries taxation system recognises partnerships similar to sole proprietorships, meaning that the earnings generated via partnerships are treated as personal income.
+The taxation systems in some countries will recognise partnerships similar to sole proprietorships, meaning that the earnings generated via partnerships are treated as personal income.

 However, in the case of partnerships, a single person does not have a claim on the revenue or profits of the business.
 Instead, each partner has a share in the earnings generated based on the percentage of share stated in the partnership agreement.

-Therefore, each partner includes their share of income in their income tax return.
-Furthermore, they’re required to pay income tax and self-employment taxes quarterly.
+This means, each partner includes their share of income in their income tax return, and they’re required to pay income tax and self-employment taxes quarterly.

-Finally, the rules about the owner’s draw in the case of an LLC vary depending upon laws.
-You need to go through your region’s laws before considering the owner’s draw and taxes on the same in the case of an LLC.
+The rules about the owner’s draw in the case of an LLC vary depending upon laws.
+You'll need to go through your region’s laws before considering the owner’s draw and taxes on the same, in the case of an LLC.

 Try QuickBooks Accounting Software for Small Businesses Free for 30 Days